The Cowspiracy Farce

 Technically very sophisticated, this movie manipulates a mountain of eye-catching, color-coded graphs, charts and cartoons in such a way that the viewer is left feeling overwhelmed by strobe-like data bits and wondering, ‘If there's so much of this information, it must be true, right?'

 Wrong.
-Just having a lot of data, doesn't make it accurate or correct, especially if it's been carefully cherrypicked.
+Just having a lot of data, doesn't make it accurate or correct, especially if it's been carefully cherry-picked.

-The reason Cowspiracy is NOT worth watching?
+The real reason Cowspiracy is NOT worth watching, besides the mountains of misinformation in it?

 The problem is not cows.
 The problem is humans incorrectly managing cows.